Québec by the Sea

 The Whale Route

-Côte-Nord is vast, wild and spectacular.
-Made up of the tourism regions of Manicouagan and Duplessis, The Whale Route runs along Route 138 on the north shore of the St. Lawrence from Tadoussac to Natashquan, where the road ends.
-From there you can continue your journey on an authentic supply ship that will take you from village to village along the Lower North Shore and to Anticosti Island.
-A trip not to be missed!
+Côte-Nord is an immense, wild and fascinating region.
+This road trip takes you on Route 138 along the north shore of the St. Lawrence from Tadoussac all the way to Kegaska, where the road ends.
+From there, you can continue your journey east aboard an authentic supply ship that will take you from village to village along the Lower North Shore as well as to Anticosti Island, on a truly unique adventure!

-This scenic drive offers access to some of the best sites in the world to observe marine mammals—the opportunities to go out to sea are many.
-Along the way, you can also discover an impressive fjord, four national parks, mysterious archipelagos, lighthouses standing guard along the coast and sites that recount the history of builders whose dreams were as big as the land around them.
+The Whale Route is one of the best places in the world to observe marine mammals and offers plenty of opportunities to go out to sea.
+Along the way, you can also discover a majestic fjord, four national parks, mysterious archipelagoes, lighthouses that stand guard along the coast and sites that tell the stories of First Nations people and as well as those of pioneers with dreams as big as this corner of the world.

 Îles de la Madeleine

 A touch of the exotic!

 Located in the middle of the Gulf of St. Lawrence, the Îles de la Madeleine archipelago is made up of adozen islands, six of which are linked by narrow sand dunes.
 To get there, you have two options: you can take the CTMA ferry from Prince Edward Island, a five-hour crossing, or you can fly, which is obviously much faster.
 Depending on the season, up to three airlines serve the Îles de la Madeleine, including PAL Airlines.

 Since Route 199, which runs from one end of the archipelago to the other, is only 85 km (55 mi.) long, for this trip, it makes sense to pick a home base from which to explore the region.
 Gourmet delights, wind sports, sea outings, discoveries of local artists and excursions of all kinds will fill your days… and leave you with unforgettable memories!